-Following consultation with Mana Whenua and some hapori Maori (Māori communities), we approved Te Herenga Kairangi.
+Following consultation with Mana Whenua and Hapori Māori (Māori communities), we approved Te Herenga Kairangi.
 This strategy aspires to bring together all our work that has both direct or broader outcomes for Māori.
-Te Herenga Kairangi speaks to The Interwoven Ambition to Thrive within our city and expands on our commitment to partnership under Te Tiriti o Waitangi.
+Te Herenga Kairangi - meaning "interwoven ambition to thrive" - expands on our commitment to partnership under Te Tiriti o Waitanai.

-Te Herenga Kairangi brings together principles, outcomes and actions to focus on.
-We are committed to working together on shared goals to improve the wellbeing of whānau, anchored in connection between people, place and environment.
+Te Herenga Kairangi brings together principles, outcomes, and actions to focus on.
+We are committed to working together on shared goals to improve the wellbeing of Whānau, anchored in connection between people, place, and environment.